Return Home > About Gift of Life > Gift of Life Donor Program Overview > Governing and Medical Advisory Boards

 Governing Board Officers:

-Chair: Warren R. Maley, MD, Nicoletti Family Professor of Transplantation Surgery Surgical Director, Live Donor Liver Transplantation, Jefferson Health
+Immediate Past Chair: Warren Maley, MD, Nicoletti Family Professor of Transplantation Surgery, Live Donor Liver Transplant Program

 Dr. Maley serves as the director of the Jefferson Transplant Institute, Division of Transplantation and Live Donor Liver Transplant Program at Thomas Jefferson University Hospital.
 He is also the Nicoletti Family Professor of Transplantation Surgery at Jefferson Medical College and surgical director of the Liver Transplant Program.
 Dr. Maley has performed extensive research in the fields of liver transplantation and surgical therapy to improve patient safety and care.
 He is a member of the Alpha Omega Alpha Medical Honor Society, the American Association for the Study of Liver Diseases, the American Society of Transplantation and the American Society of Transplant Surgery.